Georgia-Pacific and Asbestos

-Though Georgia-Pacific is best known for its paper products, the company also manufactures construction materials like drywall, which at one time were made with asbestos.
+Though Georgia-Pacific is best known for its paper products, the company also manufactures construction materials like drywall, which were once made with asbestos.
 While Georgia-Pacific has not used asbestos for decades, it continues to face lawsuits and billions of dollars in settlements from workers who developed asbestos-related illnesses like mesothelioma.

 Georgia-Pacific History and Asbestos